 |10.||By the time the district convention occurs, the

 treasurer and governor-elect would have settled on a budget for the incoming board

 to approve at the first district board meeting held at the end of

 proposed budget for approval at the board meeting prior to the end of

 convention.
 The governor-designate and the incoming appointed treasurer

-would need to lead the trustees in this approval process.
+would need to lead the district board in this approval process.

 |12.||The budget can be adjusted or revised by the board at

 any stage during the year should there be any major variances approved or new

 |13.||Prudent financial management suggest that the total